Gorakhpur hospital tragedy: Three more children die, toll rises to 63 in five days

 Uttar Pradesh Health Minister Siddharth Nath Singh and Minister for Technical and Medical Education Ashutosh Tandon will meet Chief Minister Adityanath.

 Three more children died at Baba Raghav Das Medical College and Hospital in Uttar Pradesh’s Gorakhpur district on Saturday, ANI reported.
-With this, 63 children have died at the hospital since August 7 allegedly because of oxygen supply failure in the children’s ward.
+With this, 63 children have died at the hospital since August 7 after an alleged oxygen supply failure in the children’s ward.

 State Health Minister Siddharth Nath Singh and Minister for Technical and Medical Education Ashutosh Tandon are scheduled to meet Chief Minister Adityanath.
 Gorakhpur also happens to be Adityanath’s Lok Sabha constituency.
 The two ministers will also visit the hospital later in the day.
 “Proper investigation will be done and quick action will be taken,” Health Minister Singh told ANI.

 Uttar Pradesh’s Medical Education Minister Ashutosh Tondon had said that no deaths were caused due to lack of oxygen supply.
 He had attributed the deaths to encephalitis, a condition which causes high fever and brain inflammation.

-But, a statement released by the hospital on Friday evening showed that most of these deaths were caused by the lack of oxygen supply in the children’s department.
+A statement released by the hospital on Friday evening said most of the deaths happened in the neo natal ICU for newborns.
+Very few deaths were on account of acute encephalitis syndrome.
+Here is the break-up of the 60 deaths since August 7 under categories NICU (neonatal intensive care unit), AES (acute encephalitis syndrome) and non-AES:

 The oxygen supply was allegedly stopped after the hospital failed to clear the suppliers’ bill of Rs 67 lakh.
 “The supply of liquid oxygen was disrupted on Thursday due to pending payments.
 We had requested the suppliers not to disrupt supply,” District Magistrate Rajeev Rautela had told the Hindustan Times.